 Texas Industrial Emergency Services Board

-Fortunately, it never left the committee.
-Fortunately?
-Yes, because of the potential impact on your organization.
-Officially formed in 1978 as a segment of the State Firefighters' and Fire Marshals’ Association of Texas, the Texas Industrial Emergency Services Board provides guidance for the Texas Industrial Fire Protection Program.
+Formed in 1978 as a segment of the State Firefighters' and Fire Marshals’ Association of Texas (SFFMA), the Texas Industrial Emergency Services Board (TIESB) provides guidance for the Texas Industrial Fire Protection Program.
 Since formation, it has been working closely with the Texas Chemical Council and the National Petroleum Refiners Association reviewing various industries’ differences in training needs for all emergencies and loss prevention programs.
 It was found that training needs vary significantly depending on the type of facility or industry.

 Based on these considerations, it was concluded that the training needs of Texas industry in emergency response and loss prevention could best be assessed and recommended through a group of representatives of the state’s industries.